kzy599/Open-nucleus-breeding-system/README.md

 Note

 Two files, ocs_SC.R and ocsBLUP_sc.R, have been modified to change "gender" to "sex".
-Additionally, ocsBLUP_sc.R includes a function to generate the A matrix, replacing the G matrix.
-These modifications were derived from the source code of the ocs() function in the R package AlphaLearn.
+Additionally, ocsBLUP_sc.R includes a function to generate the A matrix, replacing the G matrix. ocs_SC.R and ocsBLUP_sc.R are sourced from the code of AlphaLearn.
+These scripts have been included in this project to aid in specific functionalities.
+Please refer to the original AlphaLearn documentation or source code for additional information regarding these scripts.